The Gentleman's Guide to Enjoying Milan

 Via S. Marco, 22; Via Fatebenefratelli, 16; Via Celestino IV, 9

-This family of tailors may be scattered in separate locations, but they are bespoke tailors of high and friendly repute.
+This family of tailors may be scattered in separate locations.
+Still, they are bespoke tailors with a high and friendly reputation.
 Their shops welcome people to drop by, but it is more convenient for them if you make an appointment first.

 Antonio pio Mele